Muhammad-Huzaifaa/Muhammad-Huzaifaa.github.io/_news/announcement_9.md

 related_posts: false
 ---

 We have released "ObjectCompose: Evaluating Resilience of Vision-Based Models on Object-to-Background Compositional Changes".
-More details [Project Page](https://muhammad-huzaifaa.github.io/ObjectCompose/)
+More details at [Project Page](https://muhammad-huzaifaa.github.io/ObjectCompose/)